EnigmaCurry/d.rymcg.tech/wireguard/README.md

    cloud, accessible from various locations, (eg. a company wide intranet service).
- * If you want to expose *select* **layer 7** (HTTP) applications (based on domain name), to the public internet, from a fixed location (eg. home or office), and you are capable of opening a public UDP port (eg. 51820) in each location's firewall.
+ * If you want to expose *select* **layer 7** (HTTP) applications (routed based on domain name), to the public internet, from a fixed location (eg. home or office), and you are capable of opening a public UDP port (eg. 51820) in each location's firewall.

 ## Config

-Setup d.rymcg.tech on a public server (VPS) according to the main [README.md](../README.md) (Note: you do not need to install Traefik on the public VPS.)
+ * Setup d.rymcg.tech on a public server (VPS) according to the main [README.md](../README.md) (Note: you do not need to install Traefik on the public VPS.)

-Create a public DNS entry for your wireguard server (eg.
+ * Create a public DNS entry for your wireguard server (eg.
 `wireguard.example.com`) pointing to the IP address of your Docker host server.

-From this directory, run:
+Next, from this directory, run:

 ```
 make config     # This creates the .env_{CONTEXT} config file.